rajan123456/uPresent/uPresent/README.md

 # Pre-Requisites

 1. Visual Studio Code
+2. Android SDK Setup
-2. AVD Setup or Real Android Device
+3. AVD Setup or Real Android Device
+4. React-Native CLI Installed

 **NOTE:** We do not have an iOS Developer Account.
 So pod installation is not performed on the app yet.